Courtesy of Dana over at Reasoning With Vampires:

-On a self-made list of personal traits, “patience” would only appear under the title: Things I Am Not.
+On a self-made list of personal traits, “patience” would only appear under the title: Things I DON’T Have.

 As I drive down the main drag, I fiddle with the radio, but am completely unable to find a station that is not playing country music.
 So I navigate the familiar road while a singer warbles